poltak/poltak.github.io/aboutme.markdown

 icon: fa-info-circle
 ---

+## Who am I?

-I am currently a software developer working on some projects, one launched ([WhichTeam](http://which-team.com/)), living in Danang, Vietnam.
-I specialise in backend development, mobile app development, and am more recently working with a lot of newer front-end web technologies, such as React, redux, and webpack.
+I am an Australian software developer, currently living in Danang, Vietnam.
+I work in a number of technologies, mainly focused around web/mobile-app and static website development.
+I also dabble in backend programming and devops in a number of projects I work on.

+I have recently been working on [the WhichTeam App](http://which-team.com/), which I co-founded in 2015.
+WhichTeam provides an online space for football fans to discuss and vote on upcoming match results.
+We are mainly targetting the French audience, but have significantly sized groups of users in African countries, South East Asian countries, and other European countries.
-I have been working on WhichTeam for almost a year now, and recently been working on a newer project SkillUp, which is an educational technology.
+More recently, I have been planning a new venture, _testmate_, which is an educational technology aimed at the Vietnamese audience.

+Apart from sitting in front of my laptop, I spend a lot of the time exploring the beautiful central Vietnamese countryside on my motorbike.
+If you're ever in the area, feel free to contact me.
+I also spend a lot of time reading (mainly fiction) and studying (mainly languages).

 Previously, I was a student doing my Honours Degree[^1] of Bachelor of Computer Science at Monash University, Melbourne, Australia.
 My research topic was big data processing in realtime, using newer technologies, such as [Storm](https://storm.apache.org/), [Spark Streaming](https://spark.apache.org/streaming/), and [Samza](https://samza.apache.org).
-I graduated with the award of first class honours, and my graduate thesis is [publicly available](https://github.com/poltak/honours-thesis/raw/master/thesis.pdf), on GitHub, for those who may be interested.
+I graduated with the award of first class honours, and my graduate thesis is [publicly available on GitHub](https://github.com/poltak/honours-thesis/raw/master/thesis.pdf), in draft, for those who may be interested.

 I also recently managed to publish [an article](http://www.sciencedirect.com/science/article/pii/S1877050916307116) in [Procedia Computer Science](http://www.journals.elsevier.com/procedia-computer-science) based upon my thesis work.
 This was presented at the International Conference on Computational Science (ICCS) in San Diego, this year.

 During my undergraduate degree, I majored in Systems Development, which involves a lot of the coursework from the Bachelor of Software Engineering degree at Monash.

 ## Research interests

 My research interests are in the area of big data processing and handling.
-Currently, we are at a stage where we are generating an exponentially large amount of data at a faster rate than technology can keep up with.
-What this means practically is that it is infeasible to store all this data.
-Instead, a hot topic in big data is realtime processing of streams of incoming data.
-I was previously researching better methods of processing this incoming data in realtime, and also finding the best ways of processing those data depending on their characteristics.
+As an undergrad and postgrad research student, my research was all concerned with big data processing, but more specifically real-time processing.
+I worked at applying real-time processing concepts using technologies available to different use-cases in the domains of health-care (USA) and the railway industry (Aus).

+At the time this was a relatively new area of study and the technologies (Spark, Storm, Samza) were very immature.
+Much more progress has been made in the last few years since then, however I am no longer following a path in academia.
+Maybe one day...

 ## Human language interests

-Apart from the fields of computer science and software engineering, my academic interests include human languages and world history, both particularly in the East and South East Asian regions.
-Human languages I have studied include:
+Apart from the fields of computer science and software engineering, one of my major interests is human languages.
+Languages that I have studied seriously:

 - Mandarin (tertiary study)
 - Japanese (high school study)